F-Stack/f-stack/dpdk/doc/guides/contributing/documentation.rst

 RST Guidelines
 --------------

-The RST (reStructuredText) format is a plain text markup format that can be converted to Html, PDF or other formats.
+The RST (reStructuredText) format is a plain text markup format that can be converted to HTML or other formats.
 It is most closely associated with Python but it can be used to document any language.
 It is used in DPDK to document everything apart from the API.